Aaravlnm/PayPrayer/README.md

-# PayTab
+# PayPrayer

-Welcome to the PayTab project!
+Welcome to the PayPrayer project!
 This project aims to replicate the basic functionality of PayTM, allowing users to perform transactions, view their account balance, and interact with other users.

 ## Features